dotnet/vscode-csharp/debugger.md

    * Currently *dotnet new* creates a project.json that references a version that's too old.
 You should also get a hint to modify this.
    * Afterwards run *dotnet restore*.
 You can run this in VSC from the command palette (F1).
 * Whenever you want to start debugging a .NET Core app (e.g. by pressing the debugger-play button) select '.NET Core"  for debug environment in the command palette when VS code first asks for it.
-* If you want 'compile' support for F5 you need to create a tasks.json file .
+* If you want 'compile' support for F5 you need to create a tasks.json file.
 There are multiple ways to do this.
   * You can open the command palette in VSC (F1) and run the command *"Debugger: Add tasks.json"* (Make sure you have installed Mono
   * Or you can get it [here](https://github.com/OmniSharp/omnisharp-vscode/blob/dev/template-tasks.json) and put it manually next to your launch.json file to be able to do so, see above.
 If you don't have Mono installed you might get an error saying *Omnisharp not running*.)